-Tristan Thompson’s Mistress Lani Blair Rocks Hot Bikini Body
+Tristan Thompson’s Alleged Mistress Lani Blair Rocks Hot Bikini Body

 Khloe has apparently decided to work things out with Tristan instead of dumping him for cheating on her while she was pregnant.

-The two were spotted out this week in Los Angeles going to dinner with Thompson’s former Cleveland Cavaliers teammate, LeBron James.
+The two were spotted out this week in Los Angeles going to dinner with Thompson’s former Cleveland Cavaliers teammate LeBron James.
 LeBron recently signed a four-year, $153 million contract to join the Lakers.

 Khloe, who gave birth to her first child in April, is busy overhauling her diet and workout routine to regain her pre-baby bikini body.